 Ceilings Visually inspected from floor level.
-The ceilings are consistent with plasterboard.
+Plasterboard.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The walls are consistent with plasterboard.
+Strapped and lined with plasterboard.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so , and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors comprise of suspended timber construction.
-Fitted floor coverings restricted our inspection.
-A floor hatch was lifted within the hall cupboard, allowing for a restricted, inverted "head and shoulders" inspection of the sub-floor.
-The solum, where inspected, was noted to be sealed with concrete.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Flooring is of suspended timber construction.
+Fitted floor coverings are present throughout restricting the inspection and no access was obtained to inspect any sub floor area.